-The Division of General Internal Medicine of the University of Utah School of Medicine (SOM) and Huntsman Cancer Hospital are looking for motivated candidates who are interested in learning and want to further their education with a post-graduate Advanced Practice Clinician (APC) Fellowship Program.
-More specifically, we are seeking individuals who are passionate about expanding their knowledge in the dynamic and multidisciplinary environment of inpatient academic medicine.
+The Division of Internal Medicine of the University of Utah School of Medicine (SOM) and Huntsman Cancer Hospital are looking for motivated candidates that are interested in developing and expanding their clinical reasoning and medical expertise in providing compassionate, evidence-based care at the top of their perspective licenses.

 The Hospital Medicine Post-Graduate APC Fellowship is a 12-month program and a joined Huntsman Cancer Hospital and University of Utah School of Medicine effort that provides structured learning in either the traditional Internal Medicine track or the Hematology-Oncology track.

 Fellows interested in the Rural Track will be primarily at our partner hospital, Mountain West Medical Center in Tooele, UT.
 This track provides the opportunity to work with a rural demographic treating patients in both the Acute Internal Medicine floor and Intensive Care Unit.
 Those interested will receive fantastic experience that will help build the skill set to work in rural and remote hospital medicine.
 Rural Track Fellows will still rotate through specialty rotations at the University of Utah and participate in didactics along with their Fellowship colleagues in the Traditional IM Track.